jsiegenthaler/homebridge-eosstb/README.md

 ## Known Other Commands
 * **VolumeUp** and **VolumeDown**: When the iOS remote is displayed, the iOS volume controls can be used to control the volume of your TV.
 However, this is not done via the UPC TV Box, but instead via a bash command on homebridge.
-So your TV must be cpaable of being controlled remotely via your raspberry pi.
+So your TV must be capable of being controlled remotely via your raspberry pi.
 The author's TV uses [samsungctl](https://github.com/Ape/samsungctl/), and that allows KEY_VOLUP and KEY_VOLDOWN to be easily sent.

 ## Siri